 Withheld Lawsuits from Judge

-Ironically, these jurors did not fail to disclose claims they had brought, making them appear more plaintiff-friendly.
+Ironically, these jurors failed to disclose claims they had brought, making them appear more plaintiff-friendly.
 Instead, they withheld information about lawsuits that had been filed against them.
 How the withholding of this evidence would prejudice a doctor accused of malpractice is a mystery.
 Believe me, if the doctor’s lawyers had been told during jury deliberations exactly what these jurors had withheld, these lawyers would not have thought for a second that their chances of prevailing had diminished in even the slightest way.

 Message to Trial Lawyers